TheCSharpAcademy/CodeReviews.Console.Flashcards/Flashcards.caloc-nz/README.md

 started and restarted this project, spent hours online researching each and every bit, and finally got help from a C# Dev who is now mentoring me on improving my skills and best practices.
-This is by no means a perfect final solution, but I bellieve it is functional and meets the project requirements.
+This is by no means a perfect final solution, but I believe it is functional and meets the project requirements.

 A console-based application for organizing and studying flashcards in structured stacks.
 This project leverages C# with SQL Server and Entity